REAL ESTATE LAW

 Tenants are likewise prohibited from certain actions.
 A tenant may not just withhold rent or terminate the lease because the tenant has a dispute with the landlord; the tenant must first give the landlord an opportunity to remedy the situation.
 Florida law dictates the manner and procedure the tenant should follow before withholding rent or terminating a lease.
 Otherwise, if the tenant simply withholds rent or abandons the rented residence, the landlord can file an eviction against the tenant or initiate legal proceedings against the tenant for monetary damages.

-Typical Landlord responsibilities:
+Common Landlord duties and responsibilities:

 - Comply with all building, housing and health codes.